Coherent-Partners/spark-ts-sdk/docs/services.md

 - **Default inputs**:
   the following example demonstrates how to execute a service with default values.
   Obviously, the SDK ignores those default values.
-Under the hood, the SDK uses an empty object `{}` as the input data, which is an indicator for Spark to use the default inputs defined in the Excel file.
+Behind the scenes, the SDK uses an empty object `{}` as the input data, which is an indicator for Spark to use the default inputs defined in the Excel file.